hychiang73/ipio_touch_driver/README.md

 echo 4 > /proc/ilitek/debug_level
 ```

 The result will only print the debug message with the process of firmware.
-Futhermore, you can also add two or three numbers to see multiple debug levels.
+Furthermore, you can also add two or three numbers to see multiple debug levels.

 ```
 echo 7 > /proc/ilitek/debug_level